biogabriel7/predictdb-snakemake/README.md

 If you use this software in your research, please cite:

 ```
-Your Name et al. PredictDb-Snakemake: A Python reimplementation of the PredictDb pipeline using Snakemake.
-GitHub (2025).
+Your Name et al. PredictDb-Snakemake: A Python implementation of the PredictDb pipeline using Snakemake.
+GitHub (2023).
 ```

 ## Acknowledgments